How To Answer a Washington Debt Collection Court Summons

 Step 2: Raise Your Defenses and Counterclaims on the Answer Form

-After you address each statement in the complaint, you have the opportunity to raise any affirmative defenses you have.
-An affirmative defense is a reason you shouldn’t have to pay the debt.
-These defenses are usually based on information that the plaintiff didn’t include in their complaint.
+After responding to each statement in the complaint, you’ll have a chance to list any affirmative defenses you may have.
+An affirmative defense is a legal reason why you shouldn’t have to pay the debt — often based on facts the plaintiff didn’t include in their complaint.

 You already paid the debt.